samuri51/chillybot/README.txt

 ability to toggle just about everything very easy to use! entirely script based just download node, run the script and your off!

+*now with the ability to automatically reconnect to your turntable room after losing internet connection!
+*simply find where you installed your ttapi file from npm install ttapi below and replace the bot.js file in there *with the bot.js file found on this repo

 For a full list of commands, please consult the commands.txt file(does not contain all features, just commands).